 Our aim is to ensure the new curriculum works well for students and that where changes have been made to module and course options, students are fully consulted, student feedback is listened to and valued, and that students’ interests are protected.

-We understand the university’s need to make changes to its curriculum due to financial pressures as a result of the COVID-19 pandemic.
+We understand the university’s need to make changes to its curriculum due to the safety and logistical challenges from the COVID-19 pandemic.
 As the Students’ Union we appreciate that difficult decisions have to be made and that this will impact on student experience.
-Finally, we want to ensure that students have appropriate routes of complaint if they are not happy with the options available to them.
-We want to praise the university for the amount of work that has been happening to prepare the changes to curriculum for this and the next academic year.
+We fully appreciate the amount of hard work the university has been doing to prepare the changes to curriculum for this and the next academic year.
 What we want, is to ensure that the quality of these changes reflect student value for money and positively contribute to the university experience.
 The quality of online learning is vital but the quality of support for this is also paramount.
 We want to ensure that all staff and students feel confident and competent to make new types of learning work and enjoy the innovative ideas that will come out of these changes.

 What we've been lobbying for: